Sustainable Mountain Development MSc

-If you want to make a real difference towards the sustainability of mountain regions, this postgraduate course in Sustainable Mountain Development is for you.
+If you want to make a real difference towards the sustainability of mountain regions, this MSc Sustainable Mountain Development* is for you.

-The course is part time; you will study all modules online with support from experts at the Centre for Mountain Studies, based at Perth College UHI, and around the UHI network.
+The course can be studied full-time or part time; you will study all modules online with support from experts at the Centre for Mountain Studies, based at UHI Perth, and around the university network.
 This allows you to fit your studies around your personal and professional commitments.
 If you are not able to complete the full MSc, you can exit with a PgCert by completing the 3 core modules or a PgDip by also completing 3 optional modules.

 The MSc Sustainable Mountain Development can be studied online from anywhere in the world.

 *subject to re-validation

 - Learn from experts in the field of sustainable mountain development at the Centre for Mountain Studies

 - Benefit from modules on diverse contemporary topics, delivered by experts across UHI